Help for people leaving the armed forces

 - Support the ongoing health and well-being of current and ex-service personnel.

-The Community Covenant Grant Scheme gives financial support to local projects that strengthen the ties or the mutual understanding between members of the Armed Forces Community and the wider community in which they live.
+The Covenant Fund Scheme gives financial support to local projects that strengthen the ties or the mutual understanding between members of the Armed Forces Community and the wider community in which they live.
 It is administered by the Ministry of Defence on behalf of the government and funding is in place for the next three years.
-Bids for funding are channelled through the Birmingham City Council Armed Forces Community Covenant team.

-For more information, and to find out how to apply for a grant, read our Community Covenant Grant Scheme page.
+For more information, and to find out how to apply for a grant, read our Covenant Fund Scheme page.